kaust-library-systems/hello_ansible/README.md

 vagrant@atta:~$
 ```

 Where `--become` means to become another user, which the default is `root`, and the default privilege escalation is `sudo`.
-So the command above would be the equivalent of running `apt install vim` on each node.
+So the command above is equivalent of running `apt install vim` on each node.

+Another way, and probably the way that Ansible is used most, is via a _playbook_.
+A playbook is a script for doing something, installing a package, starting or stopping a service, etc.